ronituohino/cybersecurity-project/report.md

 A user can send a message which isn't properly handled, and instead interpreted as code if it is valid html.
 An attacker could send a message with a script -tag and a nasty JS program with it.
-This way the attacker could fish out user messages, or other sensitive information from alice's computer when she loades the page.
+When the receiver opens their messages -page, the script is executed on their machine.
+This way the attacker could fish out user messages, or other sensitive information from (for example) alice's computer when she loades the page.

 This flaw can be fixed by removing the "|safe" part from the variable in the html.
 This way the message contents are interpreted just as text.
 It could also